martincartledge/martins-blog-deprecated-/content/blog/learning-go-week-5/index.md

 ---
 title: Learning Go Week 5
 date: "2020-04-26T22:40:32.169Z"
+description: "Struct and Interface"
 ---

 This is the fifth entry of my weekly series _Learning Go_.
 Last week I covered a few more pieces of the `Slice` and `Map` type.
 This week I will be talking about the `Struct` and `Interface` types.

 ## Struct

 A `struct` is a data structure that allows you to compose values of _different_ types.
 Because of that, a `struct` is a great way to aggregate data.
 From a computer science perspective, a `struct` in Go is considered a [composite data type](https://en.wikipedia.org/wiki/Composite_data_type).

 This simply means that this is a data type which can be constructed using the language's primitive data types (`string`, `int`, etc), or other _composite_ types.
 Let's see one in action.

 In this example I will be creating a `struct` with _primitive_ data types: